angelhumano/data_visualization_class_project/README.md

 - **Line chart**: Depicts general migrant patterns.
 - **Scatterplot**: Examines the connection between two variables.

-In addition,I ensured that my visualization titles clearly conveyed the main points, making it easy to understand the key findings.
+In addition, I ensured that my visualization titles conveyed the main points, making it easy to understand the key findings.

 ### Datasets